Multi-class classification of Fermi-LAT sources with hierarchical class definition: Abstract

 \section{Abstract}

 In the paper we develop multi-class classification of \Fermi-LAT gamma-ray sources using machine learning with hierarchical determination of classes.
 One of the main challenges in the multi-class classification of the \Fermi-LAT sources is that the size of some of the classes is relatively small, for example with less than 10 associated sources belonging to a class.
-In the paper we propose a hierarchical structure for the determination of the classes.
+In the paper we propose an hierarchical structure for the determination of the classes.
 This enables us to have control over the size of classes and to compare the performance of the classification for different numbers of classes.
 In particular, the class probabilities in the two-class case can be computed either directly by the two-class classification or by summing probabilities of children classes in multi-class classification.
 We find that the classifications with few large classes have comparable performance with classifications with many smaller classes.
 Thus, on the one hand, the few-class classification can be recovered by summing probabilities of classification with more classes while, on the other hand, the classification with many classes gives a more detailed information about the physical nature of the sources.
-As a result of this work, we construct three probabilistic catalogs.
-Two catalogs are based on Gaussian mixture model for the determination of the groups of classes: one with the requirement for the minimal number of sources in a group to be larger than 100, which results in six final groups of physical classes, while the other one has the requirement that the minimal number of sources in a group is larger than 15, which results in nine groups of physical classes.
-The third catalog is based on a random forest determination of the groups of classes with the requirement that the minimal number of sources in a group is larger than 100, which results in six groups of classes.
-The catalogs are available online.
+As a result of this work, we construct three probabilistic catalogs, which are available online.
 This work opens up a possibility to perform population studies of sources including unassociated sources and to narrow down searches for possible counterparts of unassociated sources, such as active galactic nuclei, pulsars, or millisecond pulsars.